tslocke/hobocookbook/manual/dryml-guide.markdown

 ## `this_field` and `this_parent`

-When you use chnage the context using `field="my-field"` (or the `<tag:my-field>` shorthand), the previous context is available as `this_parent` (note: probably changing to `this_origin`), and the name of the field is available as `this_field`.
+When you change the context using `field="my-field"` (or the `<tag:my-field>` shorthand), the previous context is available as `this_parent` (note: probably changing to `this_origin`), and the name of the field is available as `this_field`.
 If you set the context using `with="..."`, these values are not available.
-That means the following apparently identical tag calls, are not quite the same:
+That means the following apparently identical tag calls are not quite the same:

     <my-tag with="&@post.title"/>